kubero-dev/kubero/README.md

 - Deploy **add-ons** for your application (PostgreSQL, Redis, [and more ...](https://github.com/kubero-dev/kubero#preconfigured-add-ons))
 - Easy access of **application logs** in the UI
 - Easy and safe **restart** of the application in the UI
-- Triggered or Periodic **vulnerability scans** of your running apps
+- Triggered or periodic **vulnerability scans** of your running apps
 - Comes with an API and CLI to integrate with your existing tools

 ## Supported GIT repositories (hosted and self-hosted)